AdobeDocs/analytics.en/help/admin/admin/component-migration.md

 * [Alerts](/help/components/c-alerts/intellligent-alerts.md)

-### Decide as an organization how you will map unsupported components
+### Decide as an organization how you will map components

 >[!IMPORTANT]
 >